alcarinn/alcarinn.github.io/README.md

     </div>
 </div>

-# What ?
+# 4) What ?
 The party is evolving !

+## Trending topics

 We are interested in how the communication has evolved over the last legislature (2015-2019).
 Specifically, what are the main topics of each year for the different parties.
-The following chart represents the evolution of these different topics
+The following chart represents the evolution of these different <b>topics over the years</b>.
-<b>over the years</b>.

 You can select the party that you wish: